Monday, June 27, 2022

 1944: My grandfather's FFI papers

-This is the first: His FFI (French Forces of the Interior) ID cards that show that he volunteered for and fought in the French resistance during WWII.
+Here's something cool: My grandpa's FFI (French Forces of the Interior) ID cards that show he volunteered for and fought in the French resistance during WWII.
 This is the equivalent of a military ID.

 Front of FFI ID